therealnicoroshi/modlist/README.md

 Choose and select the one that fits your screen resolution.

-  ### *Don't forget to change your resolution in Bethini to match your screen resolution.*
+  ### *Don't forget to change your resolution in Bethini to match your screen resolution.
+You may also wish to enable TAA at this time or change preset*

   ## 7. Set your affinity